You are here

 (Zimbabwe)

-MSc in Sustainable Development, DIT
+MSc in Sustainable Development, Technological University Dublin (formerly DIT)

 I’ve benefitted quite a lot from the practical aspects of the programme.
 I think I can bring some of these ideas back to my job in Zimbabwe because the concepts are relevant to the work I do in projects that need sustainable development.
 For me it fits in a lot of places and I can envisage that I will be able to apply the methodology to different projects.